kdr1080k/faith_auto/docs/overview/README.md

-# FlexCar Project Overview
+# Faith Auto Project Overview

 ## Introduction

-FlexCar is a modern car subscription platform that offers flexible, all-inclusive vehicle subscriptions.
+Faith Auto is a modern car subscription platform that offers flexible, all-inclusive vehicle subscriptions.
 Our platform allows customers to subscribe to vehicles without long-term commitments, providing the freedom to swap vehicles as needed.

 ## Core Features